metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Invoke-WinCommand.md

 ## SYNOPSIS

-Invoke a ScriptBlock that runs in the compatibility runspace.
+Invoke a ScriptBlock that runs in the compatibility runspace

 ## SYNTAX